EIvimeyCook/TADA-Wiki/README.md

   scientific workflow: Insights from ecology and evolutionary biology.* Journal of Evolutionary Biology 36: 1347–1356. <https://doi.org/10.1111/jeb.14230>

-Where the wiki extends beyond these papers — worked examples, comparison tables, checklists, the reviewer's script — that material is labelled **wiki guidance** rather than presented as a finding from the papers.
-This separation is the one rule for contributors.

 ## Bug reports and contributions